DCMLab/standards/docs/source/git/git.rst

-The table shows the filename ``fnames``, the measure count ``MC`` which corresponds to the bar number that MuseScore displays in the status bar on the bottom left (not always identical to the measure number (MN) in the score), the incorrect label's offset from the barline, ``mc_onset``, measured in quarter notes, and the incorrect label.
+The table shows the filename ``fnames``, the measure count ``MC`` which corresponds to the bar number that MuseScore displays in the status bar on the bottom left (not always identical to the measure number (MN) in the score), the incorrect label's offset from the barline, ``mc_onset``, measured in fractions of a whole note, and the incorrect label.
 From here on, simply correct the labels, commit and push again, and the check should pass this time.

 Once we have finished our work (in this case all sonata movements) and want to submit it for review,